sslab-gatech/Rudra/stdlib-analysis/README.md

 The process is roughly based on [RalfJung's miri-test-libstd](https://github.com/RalfJung/miri-test-libstd) and uses `xargo` to build the standard library.

+We offer two ways to analyze the standard library:

+# Running Through Docker

+The easiest way to analyze the standard library with Rudra is under docker.

+1. Build the base `rudra` docker image in the top level directory and tag it as `rudra`.

+2. Build the docker image from this folder: `docker build -t rudra-std .`

+3. Run the docker image: `docker run -it rudra-std`

+(Note: the run command will output a large number of reports, we recommend piping them to a file e.g `docker run -it rudra-std > /tmp/std-report.txt` to go through them more easily.)

+# Running Manually

+Alternatively, you can manually try to follow the steps that Docker will do automatically for you as follows:

 ## Pre-requisites

 1. Set up `rudra` as per instructions in the main README.